canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 Welcome to the first tutorial in this Anssr.io Getting Started with Data Processing series.
 Anssr.io is a data processing and analytics platform built on top of Juju from Canonical.

 Streaming data processing is becoming more and more popular aided by faster computers, cheaper storage and open source projects like Apache Kafka which can deal with data streams at very high scale.
-Being able to process data in real time can both reduce the need for batch processing over much larger data sets and also give stateholders quicker access to data that may otherwise take time to reach their computers.
+Being able to process data in real time can both reduce the need for batch processing over much larger data sets and also give stakeholders quicker access to data that may otherwise take time to reach their computers.

 Juju allows users to spin up complex applications onto different platforms and run the same code in each location.
 Whilst this tutorial is focussed on AWS, Azure or GCP, you could also run it on: